zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 ## CASE WHEN EXPRESSION {#section_axm_v1b_wdb .section}

-Maxcompute provides two kinds of case when syntax formats, as follows:
+MaxCompute provides two kinds of case when syntax formats, as follows:

 ```
-case value
+case
 when (_condition1) then result1
 when (_condition2) then result2
 ...